 if the Contract Managers have not resolved the dispute within 10 Business Days of notification, they will refer it to the Parties' senior managers for resolution, and

-if the senior managers have not resolved the dispute within 10 Business Days of it being referred to them, the Parties shall refer the dispute to mediation or some other form of alternative dispute resolution.
+if the senior managers have not resolved the dispute within 10 Business Days of it being referred to them, the Parties shall refer the dispute to mediation or, if agreed by the parties, some other form of alternative dispute resolution.

-If a dispute is referred to mediation, the mediation will be conducted:
+Mediation: If a dispute is referred to mediation, the mediation will be conducted:

-by a single mediator agreed by the Parties, or if they cannot agree, appointed by the Chair of LEADR NZ Inc.
+by a single mediator agreed by the Parties or if they cannot agree, appointed by the Resolution Institute

-on the terms of the LEADR NZ Inc. standard mediation agreement, and
+on the terms of the Resolution Institute Mediation Rules, and

-at a fee to be agreed by the Parties, or if they cannot agree, at a fee determined by the Chair of LEADR NZ Inc.
+at a fee to be agreed by the Parties or if they cannot agree, at a fee determined by the Resolution Institute.

-Each Party will pay its own costs of mediation or alternative dispute resolution under this clause 11.
+Costs: Each Party will pay its own costs of mediation or alternative dispute resolution under this clause 11.

-Obligations during a dispute

-If there is a dispute, each Party will continue to perform its obligations under this Contract as far as practical given the nature of the dispute.
+Effect of dispute: If there is a dispute, each Party will continue to perform its obligations under this Contract as far as practical given the nature of the dispute.

-Taking court action

-Each Party agrees not to start any court action in relation to a dispute until it has complied with the process described in clause 11.1, unless court action is necessary to preserve a Party's rights.
+Taking court action: Each Party agrees not to start any court action in relation to a dispute until it has complied with the process described in clause 11.1, unless that Party requires urgent relief from a court.

 Ending this Contract

-Termination by the Supplier

-The Supplier may terminate this Contract by giving 20 Business Days Notice to the Buyer, if the Buyer fails to pay Charges that are properly due, and are not in dispute under clause 5.5.
-The Charges must be overdue by 20 Business Days and the Supplier must have first brought this to the Buyer’s attention in writing within this period.
+Termination for non-payment: The Supplier may terminate this Contract by giving not less than 20 Business Days’ Notice to the Buyer if:

+the Buyer fails to pay Charges more than 20 Business Days after they are properly due; and

+the Supplier has written to the Buyer requesting payment during that 20 Business Day period.

 At any time during the term of this Contract the Supplier may notify the Buyer that it wishes to terminate this Contact.
 The Buyer will, within 20 Business Days following receipt of the Supplier’s Notice, notify the Supplier whether, in its absolute discretion, it consents to the Supplier’s Notice of termination.
 If the Buyer: